chrisryan91/JavaScript-Mini-Arcade/README.md

 - [Google Fonts](https://fonts.google.com/) was used to import and alter fonts on the website.
 - [W3C](https://www.w3.org) was used for HTML and CSS validation.
 - [JSHint](https://jshint.com/) was used for JavaScript validation.
-- [Colour-Hex](https://www.color-hex.com/) was used to get a colour palette.
-- [Creazilla](https://creazilla.com/) for PNG Clip Art used for *Rock, Paper, Scissor* game.

 ## Deployment